 In such a situation, memory is required in the computer to store data and instructions.

-Today in this article we are going to talking about Primary Memory or Main Memory.
+Today in this article we are going to talk about Primary Memory or Main Memory.

 In the previous article, we had known in detail that what is computer memory?
 If you have not read that article, then definitely read it once so that you can have a basic understanding about computer memory.